Burnout

 Soft fascination means attending to softly fascinating stimuli that requires little effort and leaves mental space for reflection (Basu, Duvall, & Kaplan, 2019).
 Examples for this often use nature, like going for a walk in the forest.
 You have to pay attention to where you’re going, and you want to look at the trees, but it’s not something you have to stare or concentrate so hard on that your mind cannot rest.

 Boredom, as well, can be more useful than one would think.
-Studies have suggested that boring activities can result in increased creativity (Mann & Cadman, 2014), and that it facilitates daydreaming.
+Studies have suggested that boring activities can result in increased creativity (Mann & Cadman, 2014), and that being bored facilitates daydreaming.
 Some research suggests that daydreaming helps with future planning, attentional cycling (i.e., when individuals rotate through different information streams to advance personally meaningful and external goals), and dishabituation (i.e., recovered or restored behavioral response)(McMillan et al., 2013).

 Final thoughts